Springfield Township

 Overall, Springfield Township, PA real estate has always held steady, even when other markets fluctuate.
 That’s partly thanks to the schools, partly the location, and partly because people just like living here.
 It’s a township that runs well, and people notice.

-Oreland: Tucked in the eastern corner of the township, Oreland has a down-to-earth vibe with modest homes, mature trees, and a close-knit community.
-Housing here ranges from late 1800s Victorians and early colonials to 1950s Cape Cods and ranches, especially around the Oreland and Custis Woods subdivisions.
-Golfers have their pick of three clubs nearby, and buyers like the more approachable price points.
+- Oreland: Tucked into the eastern side of Springfield Township, Oreland has a down-to-earth feel with modest homes, mature trees, and a close-knit community.
+Housing ranges from older homes and early Colonial-style properties to 1950s Cape Cods and ranches, especially around Oreland and Custis Woods.
+Buyers are often drawn to Oreland’s approachable price points, local convenience, and neighborhood feel.
+Golfers have their pick of three clubs nearby.

-Erdenheim: One of the first post-WWII suburban developments in the region, Erdenheim blends mid-century planning with deep local history.
-The name—German for “earthly home”—comes from nearby Erdenheim Farm, a landmark that predates the neighborhood itself.
-Houses for sale in this part of Springfield Township tend to be a bit larger, with wider lots, quiet streets, and easy access to Chestnut Hill and the Morris Arboretum.
+- Erdenheim: One of the region’s first post-war suburbs, Erdenheim blends mid-century planning with deep local roots.
+Its name, German for “earthly home,” comes from the nearby Erdenheim Farm, a landmark older than the neighborhood itself.
+Homes here tend to be a little larger, on wider lots and quiet streets, with Chestnut Hill and the Morris Arboretum just minutes away.

 MORE ABOUT SPRINGFIELD TOWNSHIP